HD 206610

-Bosona, also HD 206610, is an orange giant star in the constellation of Aquarius.
-It is a K-type giant star with an apparent magnitude of 6.249, which, according to the Bortle scale, makes it faintly visible to the naked eye from dark rural skies.
-This star is spinning slowly with a projected rotational velocity of 1.77 km/s.
+HD 206610, also known as Bosona, is a star with an orbiting exoplanet in the constellation of Aquarius.
+Based on parallax measurements, it is located at a distance of approximately 482 light years from the Sun.
+The absolute magnitude of this star is 1.99, but at that distance it is too faint to view with the naked eye, having an apparent visual magnitude of 8.34.
+The system is drifting closer with a radial velocity of −18.6 km/s.

-Naming
+This is an aging K-type subgiant star with a stellar classification of K0III.
+Having exhausted the supply of hydrogen at its core, the star is cooling and expanding along the red giant branch.
+At the age of about three billion years, it has 1.5 times the Sun's mass and has grown to six times the radius of the Sun.
+It has a similar iron abundance to the Sun and is spinning with a projected rotational velocity of 1.77 km/s.
+The star is radiating 18 times the luminosity of the Sun from its enlarged photosphere at an effective temperature of 4,819 K.

-The star HD 206610 and its planet HD 206610 b are named Bosona and Naron respectively.
+The star HD 206610 and its exoplanet HD 206610 b are named Bosona and Naron respectively.
 The names were selected in the NameExoWorlds campaigns by Bosnia and Herzegovina during the 100th anniversary of the IAU.
+Bosona is the historic name for Bosnia, Horion Bosona, described in De Administrando Imperio by Porphyrogenitus in 10th century, and its namesake the river Bosna's ancient name Bosona (Bosina, Basina, Basante).
 Naron is one of the names given to the Neretva river in Herzegovina originating with the Romans (Naro, Narona, Narenta, Nerenta), while in local tradition the name is said to go back even earlier with the Celts who called it Nera Etwa, which means the Flowing Divinity.

-The host star HD 206610 is named Bosona in accordance with the historic name for Bosnia, Horion Bosona, described in De Administrando Imperio by Porphyrogenitus in 10rth century, and its namesake the river Bosna's ancient name Bosona (Bosina, Basina, Basante).

 Planetary system

-HD 206610 has one known planet, HD 206610 b named Naron, discovered in 2010 using the radial velocity method.
+HD 206610 has one known exoplanet, HD 206610 b named Naron, discovered in 2010 using the radial velocity method.